millioncode/Mentoring-Udemy-iOS-Apps/README.md

 - Worked with story lines to engage with users
 - Better understanding of using the sender.tag when selecting a button.

+## Random Projects For Better Practice

+### Auto-Layout-Practice
+- Learned and built with auto constraints to be able to work with all devices.
+- Learned that sometimes with iPhone X design you might need to add a 'SuperView' with a constraint of 0 to make the view all the way down with no gap.

 ## Random Playgrounds

 ### Love Calculator